 How Do You Switch Your Attorney During a Personal Injury Case?

 When switching attorneys in the middle of your personal injury case, the most important thing to know is that you first need to secure new counsel before firing your previous one.
 This is essential as you don’t want to be stuck without proper representation, finding yourself in legal limbo with the potential to significantly delay your case.
-Always find a new personal injury attorney before parting ways with your old one.
+It is on you to figure out how to find a new personal injury lawyer after switching, though many offer free initial consultations that should determine if they are good fits.
+However, always find a new personal injury attorney before parting ways with your old one.

 From there, the process is pretty seamless for the client.
 Your new attorney will handle all the paperwork and even determine how your previous lawyer should be paid for their work.
 You should also be aware that switching attorneys will most likely delay your case.
 The delay may not be significant, but your new personal injury lawyer will need time to become familiar with your case and to get caught up on key details and deadlines.
 They will also need to file substitution paperwork with the courts.

-Do I Still Have to Pay My Old Personal Injury Attorney?
+Do I Still Have to Pay My Old Personal Injury Lawyer if I Switch??

 While you can usually switch your legal representation, there are a few scenarios where you may be restricted.
 The most common reason why you may not be able to come down to the issue of time.
 If switching lawyers will cause a significant delay in the progress of your case, the court may not allow you to switch.
 Therefore, if you’re starting to suspect that you want different counsel, you should act as soon as possible.
 This rule is in place to prevent individuals from purposely delaying or drawing out a case by switching their attorney.